-find just about any old crankcase sludge marketed here under that rubric (heads up,

-Now I also see an oil called Mani
+find just about any old crankcase sludge marketed here under that rubric (heads up, [Late note: I see an oil called Mani

-(spelled with one N) being sold.
-It’s scrupulously labeled as coming from Greece, as opposed to Italy for the legendary two-N version2, and you’ll notice it’s also vastly cheaper.
-The marketplace holds Greek and other non-Italian olive oil in far lower esteem than Italian and there continues to be a lot of scandal
+(spelled with one N) being sold through Amazon.com.
+It comes from Greece, as opposed to Italy for the legendary two-N version, and you’ll notice it’s also vastly cheaper.
+Greek and other non-Italian olive oil is held in far lower esteem than Italian and there continues to be a lot of scandal